 Main areas of work

-Columbia, Cornell, Duke, Fordham, George Washington, Georgetown, Harvard, Howard, LSU, Northwestern, NYU, SMU, Stanford, STCL Houston, Tulane, University of Chicago, University of Georgia, University of Michigan, University of Pennsylvania, UC Berkeley, UCLA, University of Houston, The University of Texas, UVA, Vanderbilt, Wash U, Washington & Lee, William & Mary, Yale.
+Boston College, Boston University, Columbia, Duke, Fordham, George Washington, Georgetown, Harvard, Howard, LSU, Northwestern, NYU, SMU, Stanford, STCL Houston, Tulane, University of Chicago, University of Georgia, University of Michigan, University of Pennsylvania, UC Berkeley, UCLA, University of Houston, The University of Texas, UVA, Vanderbilt, Wash U, Washington & Lee, William & Mary, Yale.

 Recruitment outside OCIs:

-V&E participates in job fairs such as: Bay Area Diversity Career Fair, Lavender Law Career Fair, Loyola University Patent Law Program, and Sunbelt Minority Recruitment Program.
+V&E participates in job fairs such as: Bay Area Diversity Career Fair, Lavender Law Career Fair, Loyola University Patent Law Program, and Sunbelt Diversity Recruitment Program.
 V&E accepts write-in applications from 2L students and awards several Diversity Fellowships to 1L and 2L law students.
 V&E also considers 3L applicants and judicial clerks for associate positions.

 Summer associate profile:

 Vinson & Elkins hires talented and highly motivated law students from top schools who are looking for a sophisticated legal practice.
 V&E seeks candidates who offer diverse perspectives, take initiative, are creative, and enjoy working alongside top lawyers in a friendly, team-oriented environment.

 Summer program components: